HaoScarlett/HaoScarlett/README.md

 - 👋 Hi, I’m @HaoScarlett
 - 👩🏻‍💻 I’m a Full-stack developer.
-- 📫 How to reach me : hao.scarlett@outlook.com

 <!---
 HaoScarlett/HaoScarlett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.